walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/ANNEX-C-MATCHER.md

 `DigitalCredentialRegistry` and supplies the binary itself.
 OpenID4VP is unaffected: it uses `OpenId4VpRegistry` with the matcher AndroidX embeds.

+This binary is not limited to Annex C - it also implements OpenID4VP (all three `openid4vp-v1-*` protocols) and DCQL, for both `mso_mdoc` and `dc+sd-jwt`.
+We register it only for Annex C because that is the gap AndroidX leaves.
+Note before reaching for it as a substitute in the OpenID4VP
+registry: it implements **no** `transaction_data`, so it would drop the payment prompt that `urn:eudi:sca:payment:1` requests render today.

 ## Why it is vendored

 It was previously obtained by declaring `org.multipaz:multipaz-dcapi-android`, which is a dependency